Spyrals-IO/typesafe-match/README.md

 })(dodger)
 ```

-Finally, the `matchAnimal` function is curryfied to be of simple use in reactive chains:
+Finally, the `matchAnimal` function is curried to be of simple use in reactive chains:
 ```ts
 const animals = ???